-As you look for a next teaching job, you might be considering a no excuses school.
+If you’re in the market for a new teaching job, you might be considering a no excuses school.
 The option can be tempting, especially if you are coming from a school that might be better described as a “pick your battles” school.

 Who among us hasn’t sighed as we imagined students sitting in S.L.A.N.T. position, tracking their teacher’s movements like a line of seagulls eyeing a sandwich, and hurrying to class instead of banging lockers and yelling in the hallway after the bell rings?

 It’s important to remember, however, that the no excuses model doesn’t just require buy-in from students.
 It also requires teachers to drink the Kool-Aid that flavors the school’s culture.
 This often means strictly complying with someone else’s definition of good teaching.

 A school’s “Kool-Aid Factor” is the degree to which everyone in the building must share the same beliefs and behaviors.
 If you’re in the process of looking for a new teaching job, it’s worth thinking about where you’d like your school to fall on this spectrum.
 A strong emphasis on school culture may be just what you’re looking for – or it may require more Kool-Aid than you can metabolize without developing health problems.

 Here are some signs of a school with a high Kool-Aid factor and some of the tradeoffs they may represent.

 An emphasis on mindset and coach-ability over training or experience

 Most workplaces look for candidates that are a good fit, and a smart interviewer will ask questions meant to check how well you respond to feedback.
 Be on guard, however, if a job description or interviewer downplays the value of teaching experience and leans too heavily on terms like coach-ability, mindset, and alignment with the school’s core values.
 A school that treats teaching experience as a liability is not likely to leave much room for professional judgment, and may see teachers as having a short shelf life.

 Excessive team building